English: Reading & Writing

 Literature, especially, plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.

-We are proud to work in partnership with ‘The Literacy Tree’, and use a thematic book based approach to primary English.
+We are proud to work in partnership with 'Read, Write, Inc.' to support the teaching of phoncis and ‘The Literacy Tree’, using a thematic book based approach to primary English.

 The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.